Pemmican War: HBC blockades

-On May 29, 1814 Governor Macdonell sent John Spencer, the colony's sheriff, to seize provisions located at the NWC's Rivière la Souris post.
+On May 29, 1814, Governor Macdonell sent John Spencer, the colony's sheriff, to seize provisions at the NWC's Rivière la Souris post.
 He confiscated 500 bags of pemmican, 96 kegs of grease and 9 bales of dried meat.(p.
 28) He also confiscated two chests of NWC-owned guns to prevent them from being sold to the Métis and thus preventing them from hunting buffalo.
 Part of the confiscated provisions were taken across the river to Brandon House, while the rest was taken to Fort Douglas under an armed escort.
 Next, Macdonell's men confiscated 200 bags of pemmican from a HBC trader named Stett who was transporting 300 bags to York Factory.
 Shortly afterward, the NWC's Duncan Cameron took an armed party of voyageurs to locate and arrest an HBC trader named House who had helped break into the Rivière la Souris post.
 Governor Macdonell next built a battery on the Assiniboine River to more effectively command the river and another on the Red River near Fort Douglas.
 The Red River blockade soon captured two NWC light canoes with 2 clerks, 20 men and 2 chests of arms.
 The voyageurs were paroled, but the clerks and the chests of arms were sent to Fort Douglas.

-On June 18, 1814 the NWC's John Macdonald met with Governor Macdonell to work out a peace agreement.
+On June 18, 1814, the NWC's John Macdonald met with Governor Macdonell to work out a peace agreement.
 To try to prevent bloodshed and to help alleviate the general starvation of the NWC caused by Macdonell's confiscation of all the Nor'Wester's provisions, the men agreed that Governor Macdonell should keep 200 bags of pemmican and return the rest that had been seized.
 In exchange, the Nor'Westers would release Mr. House and supply the colony with provisions during the coming winter.
 It appears the terms were more or less followed.
 Commissioner Coltman later testified that the agreement was kept with "some little deviations."